ceyhunkerti/oracle_extract/README.md

 Example project using (oracle) `odpi-c` with zig.

 - Extracts data from an oracle query and outputs to csv.
-- 2x slower than exporting query result to csv in `dbeaver`, which uses `jdbc`.
+- 4x faster than exporting query result to csv in `dbeaver`, which uses `jdbc`.
 - Lots of room for improvement.

+# todo
+- Documentation
+- Add benchmark results
+- Add comparisons.